 We often discuss the primary health consequences attached to tobacco use.
 It is important to acknowledge the second-hand toxicity connected to smoking, causing severe impacts on your loved ones.
-Second-hand smoke will affect your loved ones, even if you think you arranged good boundaries such as only smoking outdoors or out of the home.
+Second-hand smoke will affect your loved ones.
+It’s true even if you think you arranged good boundaries such as only smoking outdoors or out of the home.

 Some of the examples of health consequences attached to second-hand smoke include the following:

 According to data from the World Health Organization, second-hand smoke is the cause of 3400 lung cancer deaths, 46000 heart disease deaths, 430 infant SIDS deaths, and 200000 cases of childhood asthma each year in the United States.
-This means that the innocent bystanders to someone’s smoking, almost always immediate family or children, are victims of the ambient tobacco smoke.
+This means that the innocent bystanders to someone’s smoking are victims of the ambient tobacco smoke.
+The smoker is almost always immediate family or children.

 Interestingly, this data never seems to be shocking to anyone who smokes.
-Especially with the effect on children and teenagers, most parents in treatment seem very aware of these above statistics in concept.
+Especially with the effect on children and teenagers, most parents in treatment seem very aware of these above statistics.
 That speaks to the severity of tobacco use as an addiction.
 Even amidst these severe risk factors for toxicity within a family, the person keeps on smoking.
-Continued use of a substance amidst significant consequences or harm is one of our top four core traits to define an addiction, and this rings true with that of tobacco use disorder.
+Continued use of a substance amidst significant consequences or harm is one of our top four core traits to define an addiction.
+This rings true with that of tobacco use disorder.

 By understanding the health tolls on your loved ones, most likely that of close family (although this could also include workplace environments, albeit somewhat rare these days with public tobacco laws), we need to garner family support to fully quit tobacco.
 What are some of the ways to build a supportive network for quitting?